yetulaxman/recipe-slideprep/README.md

 ```

-## Create your presentation in Puhti using singularity
+## Create HTML file in Puhti using singularity

 Just modify your markdown file name and add project information in batch script and run the following command: